WPManageNinja/fluent-smtp/README.md

 * Email Logs
 * Resend Any Emails
 * In Details Reporting
-* Super fast UI powered by VueJS
+* Super-fast UI powered by VueJS

 Most importantly, This is plugin is free and always will be free.
 👉 <a href="https://fluentsmtp.com/why-we-build-fluentsmtp-plugin/">Read Why it's 100% free (always)</a> 👈